To main heading

 YouTube is generally best suited for extroverts, as there is a requirement of being willing to be the centre of attention.
 After all, it is basically an entertainment medium where most are skimming for interesting stuff to kill time with, so if not into being a performer, success is very unlikely.
 While writing might be more suited to introverts, there are limited opportunities for making a sufficient living out of it, even if it requires a much lower level of multi-skilling compared to video.

 To be really successful on YouTube, the rate of content creation has to be fairly breakneck, which is why many are choosing content that is more ad-hoc, like reaction videos or live chat-streaming, rather than long-form video-essays that require a lot of time-consuming preparation.
-The chat format also promotes a higher degree of para-social dependency which increases subscription rates but often become fairly toxic.
+The chat format also promotes a higher degree of para-social dependency which increases subscription rates but often becomes fairly toxic due to a pile-on mentality developing.

 If maintaining integrity is important, then consider not taking any form of sponsorship, as it will require compromising integrity.
 Sponsorships are subject to contract and those will generally have provisions about what can be said about the sponsor, whether they have a right to approve types of content, how often they have to be mentioned, and how long the arrangement will last.
 Such provisions will definitely affect the content, what topics are off-limits, and give the perception, if not actual, of partiality, all of which may negatively impact integrity.
 Ultimately, integrity can only be maintained if supported by a source of income that doesn't care about what content is created.